ADHD Therapy For Adults

 ADHD in adulthood is often missed, misunderstood, or only recognized after years of trying to keep up with expectations that don’t fit.
-At Neurodiversity Aware Counselling, our counsellors combine lived experience of ADHD with clinical expertise and practical experience supporting executive functioning challenges, burnout, and relationship strain.
+At Neurodiversity Aware Counselling, our counsellors combine lived experience of ADHD with clinical expertise to support challenges and strengths that can otherwise be under-recognized.
+We know what it is like to need customized approaches that support personal goals, healthy relationships, and respectful workplaces.
 Our approach to ADHD therapy is grounded in a neurodiversity-affirming framework that focuses on understanding patterns and building strategies that fit how your mind works.
+Therapy is provided in a structured, online environment designed to align with neurodivergent needs.

 Personal interests versus boring tasks